g4rf/dockerized-mailcow-mailman/README.md

   proxy:mysql:/opt/postfix/conf/sql/mysql_relay_recipient_maps.cf,
   regexp:/opt/mailman/core/var/data/postfix_lmtp
 ```

-**ssl certificates**
+As we overwrite *Mailcow postfix* configuration here, this step may break your normal mail transports.
+Check the [original configuration files](https://github.com/mailcow/mailcow-dockerized/tree/master/data/conf/postfix) if anything changed.

+#### ssl certificates

 As we proxying *Mailcow*, we need to copy the ssl certificates into the *Mailcow* file structure.
-This task will do the script `renew-ssl.sh` for us:
+This task will do the script [scripts/renew-ssl.sh](scripts/renew-ssl.sh) for us:

 - copy the file to `/opt/mailcow-dockerized`
 - change **MAILCOW_HOSTNAME** to your *Mailcow* hostname
 - make it executable (`chmod a+x renew-ssl.sh`)
 - **do not run it yet, as we first need Mailman**

-You have to put the script into *cron*, so that new certificates will be copied.
+You have to create a *cronjob*, so that new certificates will be copied.
 Execute as *root* or *sudo*:

 ```
 crontab -e